-Hello friends, today I want to show you how to sew bias binding to the armhole or neckline. bias binding is usually used for knit fabrics that stretch but it may used for any other fabrics like silk.
-It is tidiest and most professional looking finish on the opening like necklines and armholes. bias binding can be sewn and turned to inside , turn to the outside or wrapped around the raw edge.
-In this tutorial I demonstrate the wrapped binding.
+Hello friends, today I want to show you how to sew bias binding to the armhole or neckline. bias binding is usually used for knit fabrics that stretch but it may use for any other fabrics like silk.
+It is tidiest and most professional looking finish on the opening like necklines and armholes. bias binding can be sewn and turned to the inside , turn to the outside or wrapped around the raw edge.
+In this tutorial, I demonstrate the wrapped binding.
 Follow my simple tutorial to achieve perfect bias binding finishing.

 tip : Binding is usually sewn into an opening before fully closed. for example if you apply binding for armhole leave the side seam open, apply the binding then close up it.

 - with the tape measurement, measure along the armhole or necklace stitching line. cut the bias strip on 1 ½ inches wide and 1 inch longer than taken neck hole or arm hole measurement length.